uhop/stream-csv-enhanced/README.md

 var next = fs.createReadStream(fname).pipe(parser);
 ```

-`options` can contain some technical parameters, and it is rarely needs to be specified.
+`options` can contain some technical parameters, and it rarely needs to be specified.
 You can find it thoroughly documented in [node.js' Stream documentation](http://nodejs.org/api/stream.html).
 Additionally it recognizes following properties:

 * `separator` is a one-character string, which is used to separate values in a row.
 By default it is `,` (a comma).